Ra'ana Liaquat Ali Khan: Pakistan Movement

 With her husband, Ra'ana strongly opposed the Simon Commission.
-While a Professor of Economics, Ra'ana intensely mobilised students from her college and went to the Legislative Assembly to hear her husband's debate carrying placards of "Simon Go Home".
-With Liaquat Ali Khan winning the debate, she became an instant hero with her friends.
-She later sold him a ticket to a stage show to raise funds for flood relief in Bihar.
-Ra'ana proved to be Liaquat Ali Khan's constant partner and companion.
-She became politically involved with her husband and played a major role in the Pakistan Movement.
-She became a defining moment in Pakistan's history when she accompanied her husband to London, United Kingdom in May 1933.
-There, she and Khan met with Jinnah at Hamstead Heath residence, and successfully convinced Jinnah to return to the British Indian Empire to resume the leadership of the All India Muslim League.
-Jinnah returned to India, and Ra'ana was appointed as an executive member of the Muslim League and the Chairperson of the Economic Division of the Party.
+While a professor of economics, Ra'ana intensely mobilised students from her college.
 In 1942, when it became apparent that Imperial Japan was near attacking India, Jinnah summoned Ra'ana and said to her "Be prepared to train the women.
 Islam doesn't want women to be shut up and never see fresh air".
 To undertake this task, Ra'ana organised Muslim women in the same year, when she formed a small volunteer medical corps for nursing and first aid in Delhi.
 Begum Ra'ana played an important role in creating political awareness among women.
 Ra'ana was among the aspiring women in South Asia and encouraged hundreds of women to fight for Pakistan shoulder-to-shoulder with men.